awsdocs/aws-opsworks-user-guide/doc_source/relatedresources.md

 + ** [AWS Developer Tools](https://aws.amazon.com/tools/)** – Links to developer tools, SDKs, IDE toolkits, and command line tools for developing and managing AWS applications\.
 + ** [AWS Whitepapers](https://aws.amazon.com/whitepapers/)** – Links to a comprehensive list of technical AWS whitepapers, covering topics such as architecture, security, and economics and authored by AWS Solutions Architects or other technical experts\.
 + ** [AWS Support Center](https://console.aws.amazon.com/support/home#/)** – The hub for creating and managing your AWS Support cases\.
 Also includes links to other helpful resources, such as forums, technical FAQs, service health status, and AWS Trusted Advisor\.
-+ ** [AWS Support](https://aws.amazon.com/premiumsupport/)** – The primary web page for information about AWS Support, a one\-on\-one, fast\-response support channel to help you build and run applications in the cloud\.
++ ** [AWS Support](https://aws.amazon.com/premiumsupport/)** – The primary webpage for information about AWS Support, a one\-on\-one, fast\-response support channel to help you build and run applications in the cloud\.
 + ** [Contact Us](https://aws.amazon.com/contact-us/)** – A central contact point for inquiries concerning AWS billing, account, events, abuse, and other issues\.
 + ** [AWS Site Terms](https://aws.amazon.com/terms/)** – Detailed information about our copyright and trademark; your account, license, and site access; and other topics\.